johno/pixyll/consulting.md

    We know every business has unique demands.
 You also have your own vision, wants, and needs.
 </h2>

-Thankfully, Business Initiative is proud to offer consulting services to answer your burning questions.
+Thankfully, Business Initiative is here to answer your burning questions and help you get your business up-and-running in no time.
 We’ll come up with an easy to follow, step-by-step plan of action tailored to your specific goals to fast-track your registration.

 Unfortunately, most people find themselves stuck in the idea stage.